 A consortium of Bouygues-Redrow has been appointed by the City Council as the developer for the UTC and a detailed planning and building programme together with risk analysis and options is being prepared.

-The UTC Principal is currently being recruited with interviews and appointment before Christmas.
+Detailed design work of the layout of the UTC as part of a mixed use development has been completed by the UTC Team.
+The UTC Principal is currently being recruited and a decision will be made on the calibre of applicants and to re-advertise w/b 8.12.14.
 An amended Educational Brief has been submitted to the Government together with our admissions policies.
-Both documents will be refined by the Principal when in post.
-Prior to Christmas, a statutory education consultation will be undertaken and also the planning consultation prior to the submission of a planning application by mid December or early January 2015.
+Both documents will be refined by the Principal when in post and will be part of the Funding Agreement between the DFE and the UTC which will be signed off in March 2015.
+Prior to Christmas, a statutory education consultation will be undertaken and also the planning consultation prior to the submission of a planning application which is now profiled for January 2015.